-Golden Bear Physical Therapy and Sports Injury Center is the premiere Aquatic Therapy center in Stanislaus County that provides an outpatient clinic-based therapy pool in Modesto and Turlock.
+Golden Bear Physical Therapy Rehabilitation & Wellness is the premiere Aquatic Therapy center in Stanislaus County that provides an outpatient clinic-based therapy pool in Modesto and Turlock.

 Aquatic therapy is used as an adjunct to land-based therapy.
-Our specialty-trained aquatic therapists will help reach one's goals and provide treatments in a safe environment taking into consideration transition to land based functional activities.
+Our specialty-trained aquatic therapists will help reach one's goals and provide treatments in a safe environment taking into consideration the transition to land-based functional activities.
 There are several ways the water's natural properties create an ideal therapeutic environment.
 The buoyancy reduces body weight and provides support, which allows for greater movement with less pain.

 Aquatic Physical Therapy

 Aquatic physical therapy takes advantage of water's soothing properties to help patients start rehabilitation earlier, move more freely, and resume daily activities sooner.
-Golden Bear offers aquatic therapy in two of our locations in Stanislaus County that are designed specifically to meet the needs of our patients:
+Golden Bear Physical Therapy Rehabilitation & Wellness offers aquatic therapy in two of our locations in Stanislaus County that are designed specifically to meet the needs of our patients:

 - Two depths - 3-1/2 and 4-1/2 feet - to allow patients of all heights to get the maximum benefit of the water's buoyancy